 To start addressing trauma in your classroom, you first need to understand some of the research on how trauma affects students’ brains and behaviors.
 The NEA offers a helpful overview.

 Learning Justice offers a wider view of practices to implement for longer-term emotional safety and relationship building in your classroom.
+You can also check out this recent blog post on how to implement social-emotional learning in every day teaching.

 Responding to Crisis Events in Your Community